TJCanterbury/GrEvo/README.md

  Directory       | Description
  ------------- | -------------
- mi-graal_UPGMA | MI-GRAAL is run with 'bash all_aligns.sh ../pond/' to generate a distance matric and from this a UPGMA evaluated phylogeny is generated. magna_UPGMA | magna is run with 'bash all_aligns.sh ../pond/' to generate a distance matric and from this a UPGMA evaluated phylogeny is generated.
+ mi-graal_UPGMA | MI-GRAAL is used as a distance measure to generate a distance matrix and from this a UPGMA evaluated phylogeny is generated. magna_UPGMA | magna is used as a distance measure to generate a distance matrix and from this a UPGMA evaluated phylogeny is generated.
  GrEvo | Used to randomize and evolve graphs from one topology to another.
 Will be used to measure parsimony.

 ## Requirements: